Jobs for 14 and 15 Year Olds

 Where You Can—and Cannot—Work

-14-and 15-year-olds can work in restaurants, stores, and other nonmanufacturing, non-mining, nonhazardous jobs.
+14-and 15-year-olds can work in restaurants, stores and other nonmanufacturing, nonmining and nonhazardous jobs.

 14-and 15-year-olds cannot work in jobs that the Labor Department considers hazardous.
-These include (but are not limited to) jobs in excavation, manufacturing explosives, mining, and operating some power-driven equipment.
+These include (but are not limited to) jobs in excavation, manufacturing explosives, mining and positions that involve operating some power-driven equipment.

 Even when teens turn 16, they still cannot work in these hazardous jobs.
 They must wait until they are 18 to take jobs in these industries.
 As mentioned above, there are also exceptions to these rules, specifically regarding jobs related to agricultural work.